 - Keep water in the fridge so you can have cold water to drink whenever you're thirsty.

 - Try adding chopped fresh fruit or vegetables to cold still or sparkling water for a refreshing drink, such as mint, lemon or cucumber.

-- healthy men and women should drink no more than 2 standard drinks per day
+Healthy men and women should drink no more than 2 standard alcoholic drinks per day.

-- for women who are pregnant, planning a pregnancy or breastfeeding, not drinking alcohol is the safest option is to completely avoid drinking alcohol.
+For women who are pregnant, planning a pregnancy or breastfeeding, the safest option is to completely avoid drinking alcohol.